 Volunteering with La Plata Youth Services offers you the opportunity to make a difference in your community by positively affecting the lives of at-risk youth.
 LPYS serves youth in Durango, Bayfield, and Ignacio, as well as surrounding rural areas in La Plata County.
 We are a small organization, which allows us to be flexible with each individual that walks through our doors.
 If you have an interest or prior experience working with youth or youth “at-risk”, we may have a place for you!

-YEAR LONG VOLUNTEER POSITIONS
+CURRENT VOLUNTEER POSITIONS

 Restorative Justice – Community Members/Facilitators

-“Restorative Justice is a process whereby the parties with a stake in the particular offense come together to resolve collectively how to deal with the aftermath of the offense and its implications for the future” – Tony Marshall, Advocate, restorativejustice.org
+“Restorative Justice is a process whereby the parties with a stake in the particular offense come together to resolve collectively how to deal with the aftermath of the offense and its implications for the future.” – Tony Marshall, Advocate, restorativejustice.org

-Volunteers are integral to the functioning of non-profit organizations (according to United Way estimates, volunteers in Colorado are valued at more than $20 an hour!).
-WE GREATLY APPRECIATE AND VALUE ALL OF OUR VOLUNTEERS!
+Volunteers are integral to the functioning of non-profit organizations.
+According to United Way estimates, volunteers in Colorado are valued at more than $20 an hour!